|

 - Beechgrove

-acre garden in Aberdeen featured in the television programme
+garden in Aberdeen featured in the television programme of the

-of the same name, presented by Jim McColl, Carole Baxter, Lesley
+same name, presented by Jim McColl, Carole Baxter, Lesley Watson

 - Borde

-and park near Haywards Heath, established at the turn of the
+near Haywards Heath, established at the turn of the century from

-century from the great plant collectors who travelled to the
+the great plant collectors who travelled to the Himalayas, China,

 - Bristol

-Garden, the garden has developed a major role in public education
+the garden has developed a major role in public education focusing

-features a superb woodland garden, an alpine scree, a damp garden
+a superb woodland garden, an alpine scree, a damp garden and

 - Eden